-Celtic's Kyogo to return for St Johnstone visit
+No signs of complacency - Celtic's Postecoglou

 - Celtic sitting pretty after pivotal derby win

-"I have got 24, 25 guys desperate to play, desperate to be involved, desperate to contribute" he said.

-"So you can't roll up to this training and be thinking about anything else or be thinking about any job done, irrespective of who you are.
-The training won't allow it, the players themselves won't allow it, they are pushing their limits every day.
+Celtic, unbeaten domestically since September, will be seeking a sixth straight win when second-bottom Saints visit on Saturday, but Postecoglou insists there are no signs his players are already in celebratory mood.

-"I have consistently said we want to be playing our best football at this time of the year, irrespective of who we are up against.
-That is our aim and that is our ambition.
-Like I said, if any kind of that sort of thinking creeps into anybody, they will get left behind and they will really stand out in this group in this environment and, at this point in time, no-one is doing that."
+"If any kind of that sort of thinking creeps into anybody, they will get left behind and they will really stand out in this group in this environment and, at this point in time, no-one is doing that," he says.

+"I have consistently said we want to be playing our best football at this time of the year, irrespective of who we are up against That is our aim and that is our ambition."

+Meanwhile, Kyogo Furuhashi will "100%" be part of Celtic squad's matchday squad - a week after Postecoglou teased that the Japan striker might be available at Ibrox.